-- Antiquated Linguistics: These books are famous for the particuliar language used, using many idioms from that time without being very hard to read.
+- Antiquated Linguistics: These books are famous for the peculiar language used, which contains many historical idioms without being very hard to read.

 - Hiding Behind the Language Barrier: They do that all the time.
 Scholars speak Latin when commoners are around, Pierre and Miroul speak their Occitan dialect when in Paris, and they often use Italian or English for the same reasons.

 - Omniglot: Several characters are very good with foreign languages.
 In the later books this is often the main reason they are sent on missions.

 - Smart People Know Latin: Justified considering the period.
 Many characters are scholars, and Latin was spoken at universities.

 - Not So Different: Everyone is someone else's heretic.
 Catholics and Protestants murder each other whenever they find an excuse, and the moderate ones are hated by both sides, as are knowledgable women and homosexuals.

 - Pocket Protector: Subverted.This medal would later save my life, but not in the manner that you think.

 - Rags to Riches: Several low class characters become noble or at least wealthy.